ageyev/ageyev.github.io/docs/Holy-Land/state_of_palestine.md

 slug: state_of_palestine
 ---

-# Equivocation, or What is the "State of Palestine"
+# Equivocation, or what is the "State of Palestine"

 In logic, [equivocation](https://en.wikipedia.org/wiki/Equivocation) constitutes a fallacy or deception involving the use of a single term to refer to multiple entities within the same argument.